In this Article

 - Opt for a healthy diet and monitor your response to different foods.

 - Improve your eating habits and identify the trigger foods that cause Indigestion.
-Spicy or fatty food, caffeine, alcohol, citrus fruits and juices, and even chocolate can be a trigger for some.
+Spicy or fatty food, caffeine, alcohol, citrus fruits and juices, and even chocolate can be a trigger for some, so avoid these foods and drinks.

 - Make small lifestyle changes that reduce stress and help keep you relaxed.